 How to Lay Cladco Sheets

-After purchasing your Cladco Roofing Sheets it’s imperative that you know which way to lay the sheeting, whether its tile form, box profile or corrugated sheets need to be laid in an appropriate order for effectiveness against prevailing win.
+After purchasing your Cladco Roofing Sheets it’s imperative that you know which way to lay the sheeting, whether box profile, corrugated or tile effect, the sheets need to be laid in an appropriate order for effectiveness against prevailing wind.
 It’s advised to lay metal sheets in sets of runs and we advise starting at the eaves and at the corner which is furthest away from the prevailing direction of wind (This is the case for a single run sheet).
 Installing in this manner helps to prevent any side laps which are facing the wind having water penetrate.

 When installing a double sheet run, it’s advised to follow the image: